The health and safety of everyone involved in our business is a vital consideration in everything we do.

 We also require our supply chain partners to employ competent people and encourage their continuing professional development.
-We expect the highest occupational health and safety standards from each supplier, and this is a key consideration when awarding contracts.
+We expect the highest health and safety standards from each supplier, and this is a key consideration when awarding contracts.
 We monitor our suppliers on an ongoing basis and take the necessary steps to ensure they meet our high expectations.

-The Group’s Health and Safety Management System is accredited to BS OHSAS 18001:2007 and is audited every six months by the British Standards Institution (BSI) in accordance with their stringent processes.
+The Group’s Health and Safety Management System is accredited to BS OHSAS 18001:2007 and during 2018–19 we will be migrating to ISO45001:2018.

-Telford Homes operates in an industry where up to date qualifications, standards and knowledge are vital to the safe and successful operation of the business.
+Telford Homes operates in an industry where competent people with up to date qualifications, standards and knowledge are vital to the safe and successful operation of the business.

-The year to 31 March 2017 has been our busiest on record, with over 2.55 million person hours worked.
-There were just three reportable injuries (RIDDOR) during the period, resulting in an Accident Frequency Rate (AFR) of 0.12.
-The construction industry average AFR for the year to 31 March 2016 was 0.35.
+The year to 31 March 2018 has been our busiest on record, with over 3.5 million person hours worked (2017: 2.55 million).
+There were just four reportable injuries (RIDDOR)1 during the period, resulting in an Accident Frequency Rate (AFR)2 of 0.11 (2017: 0.12).
+The construction industry average AFR for the year to 31 March 2017 was 0.28.